-To lose weight with a rowing machine, you need to be consistent and work out long enough to burn more calories.
+To lose weight with a rowing machine (read more), you need to be consistent and work out long enough to burn more calories.
 You don’t have to put out your maximum effort every time you workout, but your intensity level impacts calories burned.

 For the maximum calorie burn and to continue burning calories long after your workout has stopped, you should take note of the following:

 - Try to use your rowing machine for 30-50 minutes at a time, 5 days per week

 - You can do 6 days a week, but always give your body one day to rest each week

 - Make your workout count, but don’t work so hard that you don’t enjoy it

 - Aim for a moderate pace, one where you can talk to someone